urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 Only assume NodeJS v14.16 is available locally and nothing else.

-Feel free to use tools other than described (provided they are installed with `yarn install`), but don’t expect full support or less-strict grading if you do.
+You can use additional tools, provided they are installed with `yarn install`, unless specified otherwise in requirements.

 ???